Squaring Up the Best Benchtop Jointers for 2019

 For anyone interested in doing DIY trim carpentry around the home or building small items such as shelves, benches, tables and so forth, a jointer is a near necessity nowadays.
 The simple reason for this is the prevalence of low-quality dimensional lumber that is cut from small, young trees and then kiln dried.
 It is nearly impossible to find a straight piece of wood in your typical home store, and a good jointer can turn warped, damaged boards into usable, accurately-dimensioned wood.

 The three basic types of jointer are benchtop, closed stand, and long bed machines.
 Most closed stand and long bed jointers are large, free-standing industrial machines.
 These floor-model jointers are heavy, high-maintenance, expensive, and hazardous to use, so the majority of home shop owners will need to find a low-cost, portable benchtop jointer.
 Fortunately, today’s benchtop machines perform well enough to handle most types of DIY or even light professional work, and they are available at easily manageable price points.

-- 8 Best Benchtop Jointers - Comparisons
+- 8 Best Benchtop Jointers - Comparison

-- 8 Best Benchtop Jointers - Reviews
+- 8 Best Benchtop Jointers - Review

 - 1. Grizzly G0725 6” Benchtop Jointer

 - 3. Delta Power Tools 37-071 6” MIDI-Benchtop Jointer

 - 4. Shop Fox W1829 6” Benchtop Jointer